linhbui/scenario_parsing/README.md

 This will parse the txt file you give it and you have the number, subject, actions columns done, but you will still have to do 'Other Data/Objects' and 'Object Acted Upon' columns

+# Precondition
+Your scenarios have to be written in a very structured format for this to work.
+The recommended format is:
+[subject, all lowercase, singular] [verb, 3rd person] [other data/objects] with/to [object acted upon]

 # How to use:

 0. Download and install ruby (if your computer doesn’t have it, which I doubt)